canonical/phone-docs/en/apps/api-autopilot-current/tutorial-advanced_autopilot.md

 <ul class="simple">
 <li><tt class="xref py py-meth docutils literal"><span class="pre">autopilot.gestures.pinch</span></tt> provides a 2-finger pinch gesture centered around an [x,y] point on the screen</li>
 </ul>
-<p>This example demonstrates how to use the pinch gesture, which for example could be used on <a class="reference external" href="http://www.ubuntu.com/phone/features">Ubuntu Touch</a> web-browser, or gallery application to zoom in or out of currently displayed content.</p>
+<p>This example demonstrates how to use the pinch gesture, which for example could be used on Ubuntu touch web-browser, or gallery application to zoom in or out of currently displayed content.</p>
 <ol class="arabic">
 <li><p class="first">To zoom in, pinch vertically outwards from the center point by 100 pixels:</p>
 <pre><span class="gp">&gt;&gt;&gt; </span><span class="kn">from</span> <span class="nn">autopilot</span> <span class="kn">import</span> <span class="n">gestures</span>